Differential Spaces, Vector Fields, and Orbit-Type Stratifications: Locally Complete Families of Vector Fields and Smooth Stratified Spaces

+\begin{definition}[Stratified Vector Fields] Let $S$ be a smooth stratified space.
+Let $X\in\Vect(S)$.
+If for each stratum $P$ of $S$, $X|_P$ is a smooth vector field on $P$ as a smooth manifold, then we call $X$ \emph{stratified}.
+Denote the set of all stratified vector fields on $S$ by $\Vect_{strat}(S)$. \end{definition}

-\begin{remark} Different terminology and definitions appear in the literature.
-For example, in \cite{sniatycki03}, \'Sniatycki defines a smooth stratified space as a stratified topological space equipped with a special atlas of charts such that the strata obtain their smooth structures from the atlas.
-As a theorem, he proves that these are subcartesian spaces.
-Also, in the same article, a stratified vector field on a smooth stratified space $S$ is not necessarily a smooth section, but a continuous section that is smooth on the strata.
-Instead, a strongly stratified vector field is an element of $\Vect(S)$ that restricts to a smooth section of each strata. \end{remark}
+\begin{remark} As noted before, different terminology and definitions appear in the literature.
+For example, in \cite{sniatycki}, \'Sniatycki defines a stratified vector field on a smooth stratified space $S$ as a continuous section (not necessarily smooth) of the Zariski tangent bundle that is smooth on the strata.
+A strongly stratified vector field is an element of $\Vect(S)$ that restricts to a smooth section of each strata, which is the definition that we have taken for a stratified vector field. \end{remark}